Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 "DNA in nanopores" is simulated for DNA transportation where counterion condensation and coion depletion are the key in the nanoscale pores of human cells (Ref.
 5).

-The molecular dynamics simulations are made in several settings, and they are discussed in the articles.
+The molecular dynamics simulations are made in several settings and they are discussed in the articles.
 The figures are illustrated, partly in color pictures.